dcowanturner/Kb_genome/README.md

 # Set up directories
 For the short reads initial sequence QC and adaptor trimming was carried out by Novogene and then assessed in [FastQC 0.11.9](https://github.com/s-andrews/FastQC) (Andrews, 2010), we determined no further trimming/filtering was required.
-Long reads were basecalled and quality filtered by Guppy(Oxford Nanopore Technologies) and read quality was assessed in [LongQC 1.2.0](https://github.com/yfukasawa/LongQC)(Fukasawa et al., 2020).
+Long reads were basecalled and quality filtered by Guppy 6.2.1 (Oxford Nanopore Technologies) and read quality was assessed in [LongQC 1.2.0](https://github.com/yfukasawa/LongQC)(Fukasawa et al., 2020).
 Respecitive read fastq files were merged using cat before the assembly process described below.

 Core Directory settings
 ```